neoforged/.github/primers/26.1/index.md

 26.1 introduces two new changes into the general pipeline.

 First, the Java Development Kit has been upgraded from 21 to 25.
 Vanilla makes use of these new features, such as [JEP 447](https://openjdk.org/jeps/447), which allows statements before `super` within constructors.
 For users within the modding scene, please make sure to update accordingly, or take advantage of your IDE or build tool features.
 Microsoft's OpenJDK can be found [here](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-25).

+You may need to update your IDE to support Java 25.
+If using Eclipse, you will need at least either 2025-12, or 2025-09 with the Java 25 Support marketplace plugin.
+If using IntelliJ IDEA, you will need at least 2025.2.

 Vanilla has also returned to being deobfuscated, meaning that all value types now have the official names provided by Mojang.
 There are still some things that are not captured due to the Java compilation process, such as inlining primitive and string constants, but the majority are now provided.
 This will only have a change for users or mod loaders who used a different value type mapping set from the official mappings.